Rehike/Rehike/README.md

 and much of their prerequisites.

+## Player

+YouTube has made some changes to the player which have had their experiment flags removed.
+If you wish to revert the player back to the older design, use [this](https://github.com/YukisCoffee/yt-player-classicifier)!

 ## Thank you!

 Whether or not you choose to contribute to Rehike, we appreciate you checking out our project!